Your first mammogram: What to expect

 Breastfeeding helps protect your child from cancer

 Breastfeeding not only reduces your chances for developing cancer, but also your child’s.
 “Evidence shows that it can help prevent your child from being overweight or obese later in life,” Wohlford says.
 “Being obese puts a person at risk for many cancers.
-This includes pancreatic, breast (postmenopausal), endometrial, esophageal, rectal and kidney cancers.”
+This includes pancreatic, postmenopausal breast, endometrial, esophageal, rectal and kidney cancers.”

 Breastfeeding also helps strengthen your child’s immune system.
 Your antibodies pass from your milk to your child.
 This helps lower your child’s risks of ear infections, as well as respiratory and digestive system problems.
 Plus, research indicates the longer a child is breastfed, the lower his or her chances of developing allergies.